tpcarlson/synth-diy/drumfiend/MANUAL.md

 `{"input":1,"note":[48,50,52],"description":"Chord"},`

+###### MIDI Program Change

+DrumFiend also supports MIDI Program Change messages.
+These are usually used to swap between presets on a synthesizer.

+Configure DrumFiend's inputs like this:

+`{"input":1,"programChange":42,"description":"My wonderful preset"},`

+You may also specify both a MIDI Program Change and notes in the same configuration line, however it depends on the device DrumFiend is connected to as to how well this will work!

 ###### Resetting DrumFiend's configuration

 Copy one of the configuration files from the `configs` directory of the firmware, renaming to config.txt.
 CircuitPython should pick up the file change and restart with the new configuration file.